survivejs/react-book/manuscript/11_linting_in_webpack.md

 ESLint goes to the next level as it allows you to implement custom rules, parsers, and reporters.
 ESLint works with Babel and JSX syntax making it ideal for React projects.
 The project rules have been documented well and you have full control over their severity.
 These features alone make it a powerful tool.

+It is quite telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
+JSCS reached end of life with its 3.0.0 release and the core team joined with ESLint.

 Besides linting for issues, it can be useful to manage the code style on some level.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better and is easier to work with.

-[JSCS](http://jscs.info/) makes it possible to define a style guide for JavaScript code.
-It is easy to integrate into your project through Webpack, although ESLint implements a large part of its functionality.
+Linting tools allow you to do this.

 ## Webpack and JSHint